Belarus crisis: Poland uses water cannons on migrants | DW | 16.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Stone-throwing migrants have been met with water cannons and teargas by Polish forces at the Belarusian border.
-Meanwhile, German Chancellor Angela Merkel has discussed aid to the migrants with the leader of Belarus.
+Stone-throwing migrants have been met with water cannons and tear gas by Polish forces at the Belarusian border.
+German Chancellor Angela Merkel has discussed aid to the migrants with the leader of Belarus.

-Polish police said one of its officers was seriously injured in the confrontation they say was stirred up by Belarus, stating in a tweet: "Unfortunately, as a result of an attack by people inspired by the Belarusian side, a police officer has been seriously injured."
+Polish police said an officer was seriously injured in the confrontation, which they say was stirred up by Belarus, stating in a tweet: "Unfortunately, as a result of an attack by people inspired by the Belarusian side, a police officer has been seriously injured."

-"We need to step aside and think what is happening at the European border, why are these people left in limbo and what can be done in order to stop this extremely dangerous situation," she said, adding what Belarus was doing in transporting refugees to the border was "absolutely unacceptable."
+"We need to step aside and think what is happening at the European border, why are these people left in limbo and what can be done in order to stop this extremely dangerous situation," she said.
+She added that what Belarus was doing in transporting refugees to the border was "absolutely unacceptable."

 Limited access to the area due to Poland's state of emergency has presented a challenge to the media, in terms of independently verifying versions of events.

-NATO Secretary-General Jens Stoltenberg meanwhile lent his support to Poland, saying the defense alliance was concerned about Lukashenko using migrants as a "hybrid tactic" against other countries.
+NATO Secretary-General Jens Stoltenberg lent his support to Poland, saying the defense alliance was concerned about Lukashenko's using migrants as a "hybrid tactic" against other countries.

 "We stand in solidarity with Poland and other affected allies," Stoltenberg told members of the media.